faust-streaming/python-rocksdb/README.rst

 Python bindings for RocksDB 6.

-This project is now deprecated, users should now use https://github.com/Congyuwang/RocksDict since it has better documentation, portability, and an active support community.
+This project is now deprecated, users should now use https://github.com/Congyuwang/RocksDict since it has better documentation, portability, and an active community.

 See https://faust-streaming.github.io/python-rocksdb/ for a more comprehensive install and usage description.